Mobile Apps· 13 min read· Updated June 10, 2026

 Mobile App Development scope guide 2026

-What's Included in quoted Scopes
+What's Included in a Standard Build

 • ✓ Discovery, UX/UI design, development (iOS & Android)